ttscoff/bunch/bunch-files/samplebunch.md

 These are mostly Bunches that I (Brett, the developer) actually use.
 Several of them incoporate [Embedded Snippets]({{ site.baseurl }}/docs/bunch-files/snippets/#embeddedsnippets) in these examples so I don't have to also include all of my snippet files to let you see what's going on.
 Anything in an Embedded Snippet can also be moved to an external file.

+These examples make use of [comments]({{ site.baseurl }}/docs/bunch-files/comments/) to explain what's happening.

 ## Example.bunch

 This example demonstrates the basic syntax for a Bunch file.

 ```
-# Comments start with a hash symbol, blank lines are ignored
+# Comments start with `#` or `//` and a space
+# blank lines are ignored

+/*
+Comments can also use a block syntax
+for multi-line comments
+*/

+/*
-# Use @@ to hide all visible apps.
-Usually used at the top of the file
+Use @@ to hide all visible apps.
+Usually used at the top of the
-# before launching the rest of the bunch
+file before launching the rest of the bunch */
 @@

-# Apps to launch start at the beginning of a line, no
+/* Apps to launch start at the beginning of a line, no
-# need to quote or escape.
+need to quote or escape. */
 Messages

 # Apps launched by a Bunch can be quit when the Bunch is closed
-# Add a percent symbol to ignore it when quitting (keep it running)
+%Terminal // Add a percent symbol to ignore it when quitting (keep it running)
-%Terminal

-# Include a line starting with a dash to open specific
+/* Include a line starting with a dash to open specific
-# files in the app
+   files in the app.
-# If the first file listed is "XX", all open windows
+   If the first file listed is "XX", all open windows
-# for the app will be closed first
+   for the app will be closed first */
 Finder
 - XX
 - ~/Desktop
 - ~/Documents

+/*
-# Commands are surrounded by parenthesis.
+Commands are surrounded by parenthesis.
 Only commands Bunch
-# recognizes will be executed
+recognizes will be executed
-# ([hide|show] dock) -> Turn Dock autohiding on or off
+([hide|show] dock) -> Turn Dock autohiding on or off
-# ([hide|show] desktop) -> Show or hide desktop icons
+([hide|show] desktop) -> Show or hide desktop icons
-# (dnd [on|off]) -> Turn Do Not Disturb on or off
+(dnd [on|off]) -> Turn Do Not Disturb on or off
+*/
 (show dock)

-# Use a URL instead of an app to open it in your
+# Use a URL instead of an app to open it in your default browser
-# default browser
 https://brettterpstra.com/projects

 # You can also use URL schemes from other apps